 However, having a low sperm count isn’t necessarily a permanent or hopeless situation.
 Using research-backed supplements to increase sperm count can help to ease the difficulties of trying to conceive, giving you a reason to be more confident and optimistic about your chances for having children.

 Having a low sperm count, also known as oligospermia, is one of the most common causes of male infertility.
 A sperm count is considered to be low if it is less than 15 million sperm per milliliter of semen, with the average sperm count being about 75 million sperm per milliliter.

-Generally speaking, there are a number of potential causes for a low sperm count, which basically fall into three categories: medical reasons, lifestyle, and environmental factors.
+Generally speaking, there are a number of potential causes for a low sperm count, which basically fall into three categories: medical reasons, lifestyle choices, and environmental factors.

 Some circumstances that could increase your risk include being obese or overweight, having had an injury or surgery of (or near) the testicles, and/or using using certain medications.
 Other contributing factors that could put you at a higher risk include prolonged exposure of your testicles to excessive heat, or other medical-related issues.

 For men facing the difficulties that come with having a low sperm count, supplementation may be helpful.
-A good regimen of vitamins, minerals, herbs, and other supplements can make a big difference, increasing the odds that you’ll be able to bring a son or daughter into the world.
+Besides following a sperm-healthy diet, a good regimen of vitamins, minerals, herbs, and other supplements can make a big difference, increasing the odds that you’ll be able to bring a son or daughter into the world.

-And while only consultation with a doctor can determine some of these causes, supplementation can make a dramatic difference for many men in need of a fertility treatment.
+And while only a sperm count test administered by a doctor can determine some of these causes, supplementation can make a dramatic difference for many men in need of a fertility treatment.

-Based on extensive research, testing, and reviews, here is our list of the top 8 supplements that have been shown to help increase not only sperm count, but also sperm health and motility.
+Based on extensive research, testing, and reviews, here is our list of the top 8 supplements that have been shown to help boost sperm count, sperm health and motility.